pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

 ### Design considerations

-The Pulumi services operate in Kubernetes with the following app properties.
+The Pulumi services operate in AWS Elastic Container Service (ECS) with the following app properties.

 - **Stateless**: Uses RDS and S3 for state management, which allows for rolling updates of the API and Console to occur with ease.
 - **Highly-Scalable**: API and Console services are configured to scale up or down on CPU and Memory metrics.
   This ensure the Pulumi services will elastically respond to the needs of your users.
 - **Highly-Available**: API and Console services are configured to be deployed across multiple availability zones ensuring redudancy in your applications.
-RDS Database can also be configured with multiple replicas, across different availability zones.
+RDS Database and OpenSearch can also be configured with multiple replicas, across different availability zones.

 ## Install